cairo-book/cairo-book/src/appendix-06-useful-development-tools.md

 ];
 ```

-This attribute can be applied to modules, functions, statements or structs.
+This attribute can be applied to modules, functions, statements or struct defintions.

 ## IDE Integration Using `cairo-language-server`